OSS PROGRAM

 The Prospect Series will consist of sixty-four (64) events, eight events in each of the eight categories for age, sex and gait, split into five legs.

 Prospect Series Legs require five entrants to be contested.
 If a Leg does not fill, those horses entered will be permitted to enter the same numbered Grassroots or Gold Series Leg.
+Entries in legs which did not fill will be considered starts and horses will be assigned five points.

 If more horses declare to start in an event than is permitted at that racetrack, the event shall be split into the appropriate number of divisions with entries seeded by lot.